anarusdiati/bike/README.md

 ### Dataset

 The dataset used in this project comes from Kaggle: Bike Sharing Dataset.
-The primary file used is day.csv, which contains daily rental counts along with weather and seasonal data.
+The primary file used is `day.csv`, which contains daily rental counts along with weather and seasonal data. https://www.kaggle.com/datasets/lakshmi25npathi/bike-sharing-dataset/data?select=day.csv

 ### Features
 - **Data Overview:** Displays the first few rows of the dataset.